 Smart speakers play music on demand, completely wirelessly.
 They also connect to virtual assistant software such as Siri or Alexa, meaning you can operate them with your voice.
 You can ask your smart speaker to play music, or get it to do stuff like turn on your lights, check the weather, or verify that that quote you just read in an article actually was written by Confucius.

-And with smart speaker tech being largely affordable and better than ever, it’s a great time to invest.
+And with smart speaker tech being largely affordable (grab it from just £29.99) and better than ever, it’s a great time to invest.
 But, with so many options out there, choosing the right model can be more difficult than sitting through a Nickelback album.

 That’s why we’ve done the research, putting together our list of the best smart speakers available to UK homes.
 These speakers not only sound awesome, but look it, too – and work with your other smart devices to fill your home with great tunes, and unmatched convenience.